Advocate99/DiffGesture/README.md

 2. Download pretrained fasttext model from [here](https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M-subword.zip) and put `crawl-300d-2M-subword.bin` and `crawl-300d-2M-subword.vec` at `data/fasttext/`.

-3. Download the autoencoder used for FGD. which include the following:
+3. Download the autoencoder used for FGD which include the following:

     For the TED Gesture Dataset, we use the pretrained Auto-Encoder model provided by Yoon et al. for better reproducibility [the ckpt in the train_h36m_gesture_autoencoder folder](https://kaistackr-my.sharepoint.com/:u:/g/personal/zeroyy_kaist_ac_kr/Ec1UIsDDLHtKia04_TTRbygBepXORv__kkq-C9IqZs32aA?e=bJGXQr).